 - The build environment is consistent regardless of the changes of the underlying image (switching from the trusty image to xenial was painless for us).

-- We can use ancient build environments to ensure maximum binary compatibility, for example using CentOS 5 on our Linux builders.
+- We can use ancient build environments to ensure maximum binary compatibility, for example using older CentOS releases on our Linux builders.

 - We can avoid reinstalling tools (like QEMU or the Android emulator) every time thanks to Docker image caching.

 - Users can run the same tests in the same environment locally by just running